 Each year, EPIC seeks qualified recent law graduates to apply for fellowships.
-EPIC seeks to serve as a host organization for applicants for these fellowships, which are funded by outside organizations.
-These project based fellowships are highly competitive and seek to fund new and innovative public interest law projects.
+EPIC seeks to serve as a host organization for applicants for these fellowships, which are funded by outside organizations, including law schools (e.g., Georgetown Law’s Women’s Law and Public Policy Fellowship Program and Yale Law School’s Arthur Liman Public Interest Program), Equal Justice Works, the Skadden Foundation, and the Open Society Foundations.
+These project-based fellowships are highly competitive and seek to fund new and innovative public interest law projects.
 These fellowships are a chance to gain high quality public interest legal experience.

-Applicants should contact EPIC describing their suggested project and interests.
-Applicants should be aware of deadlines in the Fall of each year, and that it takes time for EPIC to evaluate and work with a candidate to develop a quality proposal.
-The earlier the contact, the stronger the proposal that can be developed.
+Applicants should contact EPIC describing their interests.
+Applicants should be aware of the outside funder organization's deadline, and that it takes time for EPIC to evaluate and work with a candidate to develop a quality proposal.
+The earlier candidates contact EPIC with their proposal, the stronger the proposal can be developed.